Godrick243/Zorp-Language/README.md

 Zorp is a unique, expressive language designed for secret messages, playful communication, and creative writing.
 This guide explains **how to read, pronounce, and use Zorp** to its full potential.

+**NOTE:** Read this file first, then open the "Compartments" folder and read the file: "COMPARTMENTSGUIDE.md" as it will guide you on how to find all words.

 ---

 ## 1. Pronunciation Basics